slotcars, slot car, technical information, technical guide, Pro Slot, Camen, Slick 7, PK, GT-1

 Question: How are radial magnets different from singles or multi magnets?

 Answer: This is best answered with the following diagram.
 Most magnets are made from straight line oriented material because of the expensive tooling required for radial magnets, however radial magnets achieve the best possible orientation.
-As of now they are only available in ceramic magnets.

 Question: What is the recommended break in procedure for motors?